 The documents generally required to complete your application include:

-- SUSI Award Letter (Please be aware if you have not been fully assessed/reassessed by SUSI in 2021 for the 2020 reference year, you will need to supply full financial documenation for your household in support of your application (renewal letters will not suffice).
+- SUSI Award Letter (Please be aware if you have not been fully assessed/reassessed by SUSI in 2021 for the 2020 reference year, you will need to supply full financial documentation for your household in support of your application (renewal letters will not suffice).

 - Statement of liability